 - For-profit private sector entities required by legislation to prepare financial statements in accordance with Australian Accounting Standards or accounting standards, or

-- For-profit private sector entities whose constituting document or another document requires the preparation of financial statements that comply with Australian Accounting Standards if that document is created or amended after 1 July 2021.
+- For-profit private sector entities whose constituting document or another document requires the preparation of financial statements that comply with Australian Accounting Standards IF that document is created or amended after 1 July 2021.

 Tell us a bit more about these criteria

 The first one refers to situations where legislation requires the preparation of financial statements in accordance with Australian Accounting Standards or accounting standards.
 Immediately, we think about the Corporations Act 2001 and those entities required to prepare and lodge financial statements with ASIC.
-These include:

 - Large proprietary companies (including grandfathered companies)